saleyn/euds/README.md

-check that `erts/preloaded/src/*.erl` have been compiled into `erts/preloaded/ebin/*.beam` (note that the `Makefile` in that directory tends to place compiled files in the same directory where the sources are instead of placing them in `ebin/` (see this closed issue that illustrates this solution: https://github.com/saleyn/euds/issues/1).
+check that `erts/preloaded/src/*.erl` have been compiled into `erts/preloaded/ebin/*.beam` (note that the `Makefile` in that directory tends to place compiled files in the same directory where the sources are instead of creating them in `ebin/` (see this closed issue that illustrates this solution: https://github.com/saleyn/euds/issues/1).

 ## Author ##